 Program Directors must monitor call-from-home duty hours in terms of frequency and characteristics to assure that residents and fellows are following basic guidelines established by the ACGME.

 Program Directors must provide information to residents, fellows, and faculty members regarding effects of loss of sleep and chronic fatigue.
-Currently, the GMEC recommends the using SAFER program available from the GME Office, the Dinges presentation found at the ACGME website, and askng faculty members of Emory University School of Medicine who have expertise in this area.
+Currently, the GMEC recommends the using SAFER program available on the GME Website, the Dinges presentation found at the ACGME website, and askng faculty members of Emory University School of Medicine who have expertise in this area.

 It is the intention of this section of the Duty Hour Policy to establish a process that will address duty hour compliance in a rapid and timely manner when a resident is rotating off serivce.
 Problems regarding compliance with duty hour guidelines should be reported to the Chief Resident of the accepting training program.
 If that Chief Resident does not respond to the report of noncompliance, then the resident should report to the Program Director of the sending program.
 The Program Directors of the two programs must address the issues that led to the violation of the guidelines.
 The resident may notify the GME Office at any time.
 The Associate Dean for GME will report to the Chairs of the two training programs and has the option of reporting to the Dean if the issues are not settled on an immediate basis.